Soldier killed, 3 others hurt in training exercise at CFB Wainwright

 A Canadian soldier has been killed and three others hurt during a training exercise Tuesday in Wainwright, Alta.

 Sgt.
-Robert J. Dynerowicz from the Royal Canadian Dragoons, based at Canadian Forces Base Petawawa, died following an accident involving a vehicle at CFB Wainwright around 8 a.m.
-MT., a news release said.
+Robert "Bobby" J. Dynerowicz, an Armoured Crewman with the Royal Canadian Dragoons based at Canadian Forces Base Petawawa, died following an accident involving a light armoured vehicle at CFB Wainwright around 8 a.m.
+MT.

-The three injured soldiers were taken to hospital for medical treatment, but the military is not disclosing their condition at this time.
+"Two of the soldiers have been treated and they're back with their units here in Wainwright," base spokesperson Lt.
+Tony Wright told CBC Edmonton Tuesday.
+"One other soldier is still in hospital."

 Lt.-Gen. Paul Wynnyk, Commander of the Canadian Army, expressed sorrow over Dynerowicz's death.

-"Not only is his death a painful loss to his family and friends, but we feel this loss across the Canadian Army and the entire military community," he said in the release.
+"Not only is his death a painful loss to his family and friends, but we feel this loss across the Canadian Army and the entire military community," he said in a news release.

-The accident happened during an exercise named Rugged Bear, a live-fire training event for the army's Road to High Readiness training program.
+The accident happened during an exercise named Rugged Bear, a live-fire training event involving 3,000 soldiers as part of the army's Road to High Readiness training program.

 The exercise began on April 15 and continues until Thursday.